A necessary disclaimer: we have received a complimentary copy of the book from its author, so the review may be biased due to that.

 One of the book's selling point is that a part of its sales' proceeds will go to Traders4ACause — a

-The book was a pleasant read although it would be much more fun and enlightening if it would be about currency trading in stead of stocks.
-Yet, there are things to learn from experience of successful people in a slightly different area too.
-I would point out the following ideas to dwell upon if you are an FX trader:
+The book was a pleasant read although it would be much more fun and enlightening if it would be about currency trading instead of stocks.
+Yet there are things to learn from experience of successful people in a slightly different area too.
+We would point out the following ideas to dwell upon if you are an FX trader:

-I hate to mention it, but the book is quite repetitive despite being composed mainly of the thoughts and opinions of ten different people.
-By the end of the book (8th and 9th interview for me), I could guess what the answer will be to 4 out of 5 questions.
+The book is quite repetitive despite being composed mainly of the thoughts and opinions of ten different people.
+By the end of the book (8th and 9th interview for us), you will be able to guess what the answer will be to four out of five questions.
 Perhaps, it is because the traders come from the same online community, but it really makes a big part of reading quite uninformative.

-It seems like every trader is lacking in fundamental analysis field and is planning to learn it someday but does not do it for this or that reason.
-All of the interviewees have 3 to 5 monitors on their desk to analyze the stocks.
+It seems like every trader is lacking in fundamental analysis field and is planning to learn it someday but doesn't do it for this or that reason.
+All of the interviewees have three to five monitors on their desk to analyze stocks.
 And most of them seem to be full of scorn for Twitter gurus.

 The book uses a lot of jargon specific to trading in equities.
-Even if you are fluent in Forex trading terms, the chances are that you will ponder to understand some of the book’s lingo.
-That is why I list some of the important terms here along with their definitions:
+Even if you are fluent in Forex trading terms, the chances are that you will have a hard time understanding some of the book's lingo.
+That is why you might find the list of some of the important terms along with their definitions useful:

 10-Q — a quarterly report filed with the SEC by publicly traded companies.

 After hours — a low liquidity limited stock trading session between 16:00 and 18:30 EST, just after the market closes.

 Boxing — going long and short on the same stock simultaneously (akin to Forex hedging).
 It enables a trader to go net short when there is no short liquidity available but ties up more capital (double amount) and drains more trading fees.

 Filing — a filing of public company's financial statement with the SEC.
 Contains important data on the company.